-Important: Indexes are only available for sites with premium plans.
-If you need to use this feature, you can upgrade your site.
+Important: Additional indexes are available for sites with premium plans.
+If you need additional indexes, you can upgrade your site.
 Learn more about premium plans.

 An index is a set of keys used to improve performance when searching for data in a database.
 Indexes work by using a lookup key to quickly locate the requested data without having to search the entire data collection.